On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Introduction

-On the one hand, given that EXP3 achieves $R^E(A,T) \leq \sqrt{T}$ on this instance, the adversary of the claim appears to be applying maximum pain to the row-player.
+On the one hand, given that the Hedge algorithm achieves $R^E(A,T) \leq \sqrt{T}$ on this instance, the adversary of the claim appears to be applying maximum pain to the row-player.
 On the other hand, we observe that the column-player is suffering \emph{linear} Nash regret.
 This is the equivalent of two firms competing for market share in a game where, if playing optimally at the Nash equilibrium, both players would split the market 50/50.
 But instead, the column-player that aims to maximize the external regret of the row-player is ceding market share and splitting the market 75/25 in the row-player's favor!
-This example shows that for two strategic agents that are self-interested, Nash regret is a far more representative notion of regret.
+This example shows that for two strategic agents who are self-interested and solely focused on maximizing their own sum of rewards without any cooperation, Nash regret is a far more representative notion of regret.
+Moreover, the notion of the best fixed strategy in hindsight, used in external regret, is a relative measure, as it does not serve as a fixed baseline when the column player is allowed to be adaptive.
+This is not the case with Nash regret, as we are comparing the performance of an algorithm against the fixed value of the game $V_A^*$.